 First of all, you need to get into the safe mode of Pixel 6:

-- Then, while your pixel phone is turned on, press the Power and Volume up buttons.
+- Then, while your Pixel phone is turned on, press the Power and Volume up buttons.

 - Click on OK.